 Animals

-All rats were housed in conventional conditions, breathed unfiltered air, and were fed standard balanced food and water ad libitum, as described in main text.
+All rats were housed in conventional conditions, breathed unfiltered air, and were fed standard balanced food and water ad libitum, as described in the main text.
 All rats (female, Wistar-Kyoto, 18 months at time of exposure) were acclimatised to a nose-only inhalation restraint tube prior to exposure.
 Ethical approvals for experiments are outlined in main text.

 Exposure system and aerosol characterisation